dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 - Create the sections below.

 ```
 Okay, Darren.
 I can help you create that status report.
-I'll analyze the diary entries you provided from October 12th to October 21st, 2025, using the structure from your `epimetheusPrompt.md` file.****
+I'll analyze the diary entries you provided from October 12th to October 21st, 2025, using the structure from your `prometheusPrompt.md` file.****

 ---
-This report was created by Epimetheus on behalf of Darren Van Soye.
+This report was created by Prometheus on behalf of Darren Van Soye.
 Darren and I are working together to [[Humans + Al]] to help him focus his attention on the areas of [[🧩Leverage|high-leverage]] with the overarching goal of [[Transcendence]].
 The report (along with other information) is used by another prompt - Prometheus to find relevant and high-leverage content for Darren's areas of interest.

-I am using {include the version number of the prompt found in the frontmatter} of epimetheusPrompt.
+I am using {include the version number of the prompt found in the frontmatter} of prometheusPrompt.

 Status Report for the diary entries between {first date} to {last date}.